seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 The matter being afoot, keep your instruction,
 And hold you ever to our special drift;
 Though sometimes you do blench from this to that,
 As cause doth minister.
-Go call at Flavius’ house,
+Go call at Flavius' house,
 And tell him where I stay: give the like notice
 To Valentinus, Rowland, and to Crassus,
 And bid them bring the trumpets to the gate;